MBHS-DevClub/mbhs-devclub.github.io/_posts/2018-9-20-18-git-lecture.md

 git push -u origin master
 ```

 This uses the HTTPS protocal to setup the repo but you can also use the SSH protocal if you have a key setup on your device.
-The last option is to open your project directly in GitHub desktop, or if you use GitHubKraken you can clone your project into a directory of your choosing.
+The last option is to open your project directly in GitHub desktop, or if you use GitKraken you can clone your project into a directory of your choosing.

 *If this is your first time using git you may be asked to add a username or email to connect your git client with your online repo.*